LSU women's basketball wins Sweet 16 game with late flurry

 Trending News

-The Tigers were led by Anneesah Morrow who was two of three from behind the arc and Sa'Myah Smith who scored the teams first six points of the game and finished the quarter with eight.

-LSU took a 21-10 lead over the Wolfpack on a Murrow three pointer, their largest lead of the quarter.
+LSU took a 21-10 lead over the Wolfpack on a Morrow three pointer, their largest lead of the quarter.

-The Tigers made history in the first two rounds of the NCAA tournament, becoming just the second team ever to record back-to-back 100-point games in the tournament's history.

-LSU shot a season-high 56.2 percent from the field against FSU en route to their 101-71 victory over the Seminoles.

 More News